Last Updated on October 1, 2022

 “It’s a different pace of life.
 But there’s something beautiful about that,” says Quasia, who moved there from New York City.
 “I like it.”
 I like San Antonio, too.

-Although it’s further away, don’t miss the McNay Art Museum, located in a Spanish colonial mansion belonging to an art collector of modern European and American art ($10-$20, adults; $5-$15, seniors, students, depending on the exhibition and galleries).
+Although it’s further away, don’t miss the McNay Art Museum, located in a Spanish colonial mansion belonging to an art collector of modern European and American art (adults $20 / seniors $15 / veterans and military free).

-The wonderful Witte Museum (free every Tuesday, 3 pm-8 pm; other days, $13-$15) showcases science, health, natural history and the heritage of South Texas people.
+The wonderful Witte Museum (free every Tuesday, 3 pm-8 pm; adults $14 / seniors and military $13) showcases science, health, natural history and the heritage of South Texas people.
 Anyone would enjoy The DoSeum ($14 per person above the age of one), a great children’s museum for all ages.

-Every visitor can find fun, inexpensive, and worthwhile things to do San Antonio.
-The Historic Market Square/El Mercado (FREE to browse), with delicious food and a weekend farmers market, is a treat.
+Every visitor can find fun and inexpensive things while visiting San Antonio on a budget.
+The Historic Market Square/El Mercado, with delicious food and a weekend farmers market, is a treat.

-The outdoor plaza with what seems like 100 restaurants, craft shops, and pastries everywhere you look, is a must.
+The outdoor plaza with what seems like 100 restaurants, craft shops, and pastries everywhere, is a must.
 Here the cultures of Old Mexico come alive and if you’re lucky, you’ll be there with live bands.
-Also visit the 16-acre, historic La Villita Historic Arts Village (free), one of the city’s first neighbor-hoods, built in 1845.
+Also visit the 16-acre, historical 1845 La Villita Historic Arts Village (free), one of the city’s first neighbor-hoods.

-San Antonio is full of neighborhoods, as in most cities.
-My favorite place this past visit was to discover Southtown, a fun, small artsy area, and the nearby historic King William Historic District (free to walk around), filled with late 19th to early 20th century colonial-revival mansions.
+San Antonio is full of neighborhoods.
+My favorite place this past visit was to discover Southtown, a fun, small artsy area, and the nearby historic King William Historic District, filled with late 19th to early 20th century colonial-revival mansions.

 Hotels for Budget Travelers

-I loved all the Mexican food, and had fun eating alone, in restaurants that were mostly within walking dis-tance from my budget hotel, La Villita (around $50+ a night).
+I loved all the Mexican food, and had fun eating alone, in restaurants that were mostly within walking distance from my hotel.
 But there’s nothing like the fun company of eating with a good long-time friend.

 San Antonio is special, and a wonderful place to visit.
 And each time you go there are more places to see and experience.
 Downtown I could “feel” the history and culture.
 I even navigated my own way to the San Antonio International Airport by city bus, seeing even more sights – and proud that I could figure it out on my own and not spend money on a taxi.